-Painting a door is one of those jobs that can be done at home by any practical home owner – It doesn’t have to be complicated and you certainly don’t have to pay a professional to do the job for you.
+Need advice on painting your house, inside and out?
+Painting a door is one of those jobs that can be done at home by any practical home owner.
+It doesn’t have to be complicated and you certainly don’t have to pay a professional to do the job for you.
 It is a good way to integrate your doors with your overall colour scheme or a vibrant of contrasting shade to a room with an otherwise neutral tone.

-By following this simple eight step guide, from preparing the door for painting, to leaving the paint to dry and cure, you can guarantee a professional finish throughout your home.
+By following this simple step-by-step guide, from preparing the door for painting, to leaving the paint to dry and cure, you can guarantee a professional finish throughout your home.

 Painting a front door

 If you are painting your front door, the process is exactly the same as for a wooden interior door, but you have the added complication of the weather and security to contend with.

 If you have a new door to paint, leave the old one in position until the new one is ready to hang.
 This may mean removing the old door temporarily while you size up and cut the new one.

 Paint under cover if possible, but always choose a day with no forecast of rain, strong wind or any other adverse conditions that could affect your work.

 If you are re-painting your existing front door, remove it from the hinges and remove any door furniture.
 Masking tape windows to protect them from paint.
 If you do not have anything to temporarily block the doorway, work in a place where you can keep an eye on the door for security.

 Ideally, the paint needs a day to cure but this isn't always possible when the door needs removing.
 If this is the case, start first thing and invest in good quality primer and paint that will dry in good time.